marienahapetian/portfolio-gallery/readme.txt

 If you think, that you found a bug in our [WordPress Portfolio Gallery](http://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.2.5 =

+* 1) Code optimization: We have minimized wp_loaded hooks, so that the plugin handles minimal requests
+* 2) We have fixed reported issue with Content Slider view on wide resolution devices.
+* 3) Fixed an issue with nonce tokens

 = 2.2.4 =